 At Marchbank we celebrate our values and incorporate them into our everyday life.

 Throughout their time in Marchbank children are supported in developing these values through their taught curriculum and through the way people treat them and they are expected to behave.
 All adult members of Marchbank provide positive role models of these values at all times.

-The ethos, environment and curriculum combines to help them develop qualities which are crucial to enable them to be successful adults; to be articulate, creative, self-reliant, skilled at listening, imaginative and inquisitive.
+The ethos, environment and curriculum combines to help the children develop qualities which are crucial to enable them to be successful adults; to be articulate, creative, self-reliant, skilled at listening, imaginative and inquisitive.